Student Handbook - Student Activities

 - Assist and advise the principals in adopting educational goals for their school.

 - Assist and advise the principals in the identification of the educational needs of the students.
-3. Assist and advise the principals in the review of the annual school budget.

 - Assist and advise the principal in the formulation of a school improvement plan.